bmp-dot/test/index.rst

 Start attack
 ============

-At this point we have created vulnerable infrastucute in AWS using Cloudgoat.
+At this point we have created vulnerable infrastructure in AWS using Cloudgoat.
 Starting as an anonymous outsider with no access or privileges, exploit a misconfigured reverse-proxy server to query the EC2 metadata service and acquire instance profile keys.
 Then, use those